avinoam134/LSTM_Auto_Encoder/readme..md

 # Q2:
 - show a run of the V1 MNIST preformance with explanations of the exploration of reconstruction/classification loss ratio, layers of MNIST, etc.
 - show a run of the other versions with different places of classifications.

+at the end:
+- make all dry_runs=True and organise Tests.py
+- remove prints
+- change default parameters for all models